MobiDL/tasks/README.md

 	- [ ] Change in all task to use this structures
 - [ ] Implement options for cluster

+## Workflow implemented

+### PrepareGenome

+This workflow is developped to prepare a fasta file to be used into other pipelines.

+It will process the fasta input files to create indexes and dictionary.

 ## Tools implemented

 - bash :